Leave a Legacy of Love Whether You Can Be There or Not

 This memoir of a difficult decade in my life documents the many steps I took to cope with only being able to imagine the growth of my grandkids.
 All names and locations in this book except my own have been changed.
 Other estranged grandparents’ stories offer ways each of us handled family situations out of our control.
 The journey to recover emotionally and spiritually from separation could be anyone’s.
 An Appendix lists organizations for grandparents in need of support and legal advice.
 Invisible Grandparenting provides tools for anyone to revisit and rise above situations they may have kept shrouded in mystery and shame for months, years or even decades.

 I am an Invisible Grandparent.
-I have a granddaughter now 13 that I have been kept from seeing since she was four, and a 15 year old grandson I can count the number of times I've seen on my hands.
+I have a granddaughter that I have been kept from seeing for 13 years since she was four, and a grandson, now 21, I can count the number of times I've seen on my hands.
 Writing letters helped heal the hole in my heart that not being able to grandparent caused.
 I wrote and saved dozens in hopes that someday my grandchildren will read them.
 I also wrote others I had no intention of ever sending or sharing, in order to free myself of negative energy and work toward forgiveness of myself and others.

 An Invisible Grandparent is anyone unable to participate fully in the lives of their children's children.
 We may have once played a role in a young one's life and were then blocked from it.
 We have tangible memories and ideas of where these children are and what they look like or may be like.
 Or we may not even know our grandchildren's whereabouts or even their names.